LidiaRJ/LidiaRJ/README.md

 - 👋 Hi, I’m @LidiaRJ
-- 👀 I’m interested in Frontend Web Development
+- 👀 I’m a Frontend Web Development in process.
-- 🌱 I’m currently learning HTML, CSS, SASS, JavaScript, Flexbox and Grid layout for responsive design.
+- 🌱 I’m currently learning HTML, CSS, SASS, Vanilla JavaScript and React.
-- 💞️ I’m looking to collaborate on newbie projects to keep building my skills
+- 💞️ I’m looking to collaborate on newbie projects to keep building my skills and learn from other developers' experiences.
-- 📫 How to reach me ...
+- 📫 You can reach out to me at lidia.rj10@gmail.com